Last updated December 1st, 2023.

 Nam Long is a major property investment firm that develops land, housing, and commercial properties.
 The company is currently one of the fastest-growing and most accoladed developers in Vietnam.

-Back in 2019 alone, its revenue grew by 26%, and it won Best Condominium and Best Mixed-Use Development awards from the Asia Pacific Property Awards.
+Back in 2022, its revenue grew by 26%, and it won Best Mixed-Use Development and Best Mixed-Use Architecture awards from the Asia Pacific Property Awards.

 The majority of Nam Long’s residential projects target affluent Vietnamese and foreign investors.
 Most of its housing developments are mini-cities with expansive amenities like fitness centers, convenience stores, and luxurious pools.